TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-changeownershipofmysubscription.md

 **Subscription Ownership Transfer prerequisites:**

 * Transferring a subscription to an account in the same Azure Active Directory tenant have no impact to the resources running in the subscription.
 However, if subscription is transferred to an account in another tenant, all users, groups, and service principals who had [role based access (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) to manage resources in the subscription lose their access.
+For more information about adding an exisiting subscription to a tenant, see [Associate or add an Azure subscription to Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).
 * Subscription Transfer with an existing outstanding amount from the current billing cycle will not be transferred to the new payment instrument in the new account.
 The only information available to the users in new account is the last month's cost for your subscription.
 The rest of the usage and billing history does not transfer with the subscription.
 * Transfer billing ownership of Enterprise Agreement (EA) subscriptions is currently supported in the Enterprise Agreement Portal only.
 * Transferring a credit-oriented subscription like Visual Studio, BizSpark, Microsoft Partner Network to a new user requires to have a Visual Studio / Microsoft partner network license to accept the transfer request.